Luminarys/Sto/README.md

 Sto requires Go, and the packages `github.com/hoisie/web` and `github.com/mattn/go-sqlite3`, as well as a valid SQLite3 installation which was compiled with enabled concurrency options.

 ## Setup and Running
-Either run `go run *.go` or build the go files and run the resulting executable.
-You will also want to create a Files directory in the cloned or downloaded github directory prior to execution.
-A sqlite DB will be automatically created.
+Run `make` or build the go files yourself.
+The Sto executable can be run with the option `-p` which will allow you to choose your own port.
+If this option is not used, Sto will default to the port 8080
 To configure Nginx, the following location block should be utilized:
 ```
 location / {